 If you’re not sure of your actual mileage, then you could be under or even over-paying for your insurance.
 Worse, you could actually invalidate your insurance policy if you exceeded your insurer’s stated mileage amount.
 Here at MORE THAN you become ineligible if you drive over 40,000 miles per year.

 Furthermore, for young driver’s insurance or low mileage insurance, these are agreed mileage policies.
 So, if you exceed the mileage then you need to top-up, or the policy will be cancelled.
 For these reasons, it’s better to have a firm grasp of your driving details.

 Knowing your exact mileage will help you estimate your fuel costs.
 It will give you essential information when buying a new car (mileage is a factor when taking out finance).

 If you're thinking of switching to a low-carbon vehicle such as an electric car, you’ll need to know if it will suit your needs.
 Estimating your mileage will help with this.

 Protecting your car with MORE THAN

-You may be a high mileage driver or even a LOW MILER.
 Whatever your car insurance needs we have the cover to suit your lifestyle.
-From multi-car insurance discounts to black box insurance for young drivers aged 17 to 24.
-Get in touch with our team of helpful advisors and we’ll get you on the road to a brighter driving future.
+From low mileage car insurance to black box insurance for young drivers aged 17 to 24.
+Get in touch with our team of helpful advisors and we’ll start you on the road to a brighter driving future.